thomaschu0321/rumor-seaug-water/README.md

 ### Why Multiple GNN Backbones?

-We support both GCN and GAT to demonstrate that TAPE is a **generalizable framework** that works across different GNN architectures.
+We support both GCN and GAT to demonstrate that SeAug is a **generalizable framework** that works across different GNN architectures.
 This validates that the performance gain comes from selective augmentation, not from a specific GNN choice.

 ### Key Publications